peerlibrary/meteor-blaze-components/README.md

 @getComponent: (componentName) ->
 ```

-Retrieves a component class with `componentName` name.
+Retrieves the component class with `componentName` name.
 If such component does not exist, `null` is returned.

 <a name="reference_class_componentName"></a>
 ```coffee